CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 NLR does NOT apply to the mayor, SWAT and secret service if they die in a PD or bank raid, however it does apply for them in any other situation.

-Sewer monsters are exempt from this rule as long as they are killed in the sewers.

 ## Common Misunderstandings: